widelands/widelands/doc/sphinx/source/add-ons.rst

 The add-on needs to contain a script called ``init.lua`` which will be run after the default tribes were loaded.
 For details compare to the official tribe loading scripts in ``data/tribes/**/init.lua``.

+If the add-on introduces one or more new tribes, it will additionally need to contain a scipt called ``preload.lua``.
+For details compare to the official tribe preload script ``data/tribes/preload.lua``.

 world
 ~~~~~